PushkarPisolkar04/PushkarPisolkar04/README.md

 - 🌐 **Web Development**:
   Built a website once.
 Don’t ask about the design choices; they were “unique.”
   **Philosophy:** If it works, it’s perfect.

+- 🔒 **Cybersecurity**:
+  Currently learning to hack *legally* and protect systems from evil.
+My mission?
+To outsmart the hackers before they outsmart us—starting with my own disappearing Blender cubes.
+Pentesting, encryption, network security, you name it, I’m on it.
+  **Goal:** Break things securely, fix things securely.

 ## My Projects:
 🛠️ From **Foodify** to **IPlay**, I’ve got scattered projects across every field imaginable because curiosity has no chill.